Roger Sathre is a Research Scientist with the Energy Technologies Area of the Lawrence

-- energy and climate implications of forest management and forest product use
+energy and climate implications of forest management and forest product use

+>

-He is a member of LBNL's Emerging Technology Assessment (ETA) Team, whose mission is to model the life-cycle energy, environmental, and economic impacts of large-scale adoption of emerging energy technologies, providing feedback to guide basic research and accelerate innovation.
+> He is a member of LBNL's Emerging Technology Assessment (ETA) Team.
+This interdisciplinary team conducts prospective life-cycle modeling of the energy, environmental and economic effects of large-scale deployment of emerging energy technologies, providing feedback to guide basic research and accelerate innovation.

+>

-A list of Roger's publications can be found here.
+> A list of Roger's publications can be found here.